 1. Most are not full ride scholarships.

 With all the hype surrounding the National Merit Scholar program, you would think we’re talking about the opportunity for some significant money.
-While some students may get some version of a free ride, the reality is that the award will much less for the majority of students.
+While SOME students will get some version of a free ride, the reality is that the award will much less for the majority of students.

 2. There are 3 kinds of National Merit Scholarships.